KratosMultiphysics/CoSimIO/docs/tutorials/cpp/integration_co_sim_io.md

 $ bash scripts/build_cpp.sh
 ```

-The shared library will be installed in the `bin/` folder.
+The shared library `co_sim_io` will be installed in the `bin/` folder.
 After building and linking it to your project, you may use the interface defined in `co_sim_io.hpp`:

 ```c++
 // CoSimulation includes